How to Build a Virtual Onboarding Program

 1. Welcome Them to The Team

-Even though onboarding is virtual, it doesn’t mean it has to be impersonal.
+Even though onboarding remote employees is virtual, it doesn’t mean it has to be impersonal.
 Make your new hires feel right at home from the get-go by encouraging their new team members to reach out via email.
 Your employees can congratulate them on their new role and share how excited they are to have them join the team.

 To help them get to know their team on a more personal level, encourage team leads to organize a virtual team lunch or happy hour during their first few days.
 This can give everyone an opportunity to meet your new hire and give your new hire a chance to get to know their new teammates on a personal level.